JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

   `chown bitcoin:bitcoin /mnt/hdd/`
 * Make sure *admin* uses bash as standard shell.<br/>
   `sudo chsh admin -s /bin/bash`
-* If you get this error, just restart your Thundroid, log back in as root, and run the command again.
+* If you get this error, just restart your Thundroid, log back in as *root*, and run the command again.
 ```
 sudo: unable to resolve host odroid
 ```